appwrite/rfc/002-response-filters.md

 ### Run the Filter

-Add a piece of code in the response output stage, that will check if a filter is set and if it is will execute his `parse` method and alter the response output before it is returned to the client.
+Add a piece of code in the response output stage, that will check if a filter is set and will execute his `parse` method and alter the response output before it is returned to the client.
 A good location for this method to run might be: https://github.com/appwrite/appwrite/blob/0.7.x/src/Appwrite/Utopia/Response.php#L296

 ### Examples